 20-year-old Izzy Keane of Ireland, the co-founder of Izzy Wheels, has been named on the Forbes magazine 30-under-30 for 2018.
 ThinkBusiness spoke with her sister and co-founder Ailbhe Keane about their business journey so far.

 How did you come up with the name for your business?

 I named the brand Izzy Wheels after my inspiration, my little sister Izzy.
 We chose the tagline ‘If you can’t stand up, stand out.’
 We believe our tagline perfectly represents what we do.

 What is Izzy Wheel’s biggest achievement to date?

-We were approached by INSIDER art a few weeks ago and they made a video about us.
+We were approached by INSIDER art in 2017 and they made a video about us.
 The video received two million views in the first 24 hours and 11 million views in one week.
 As a result, most of our sales are now coming from the USA.

 What’s the most important thing you have learnt so far in business?

 How to balance your time wisely has been the biggest lesson for me so far.
 As a founder you are constantly on the go.
 It’s so important to take a step back from everything and make some time for yourself.